charliebuckley29/brand-zen/docs/mvp-executive-summary.md

 —

-1) What this is
+1) What this should be
-- A tool that watches the internet for mentions of our brand, products, and competitors.
+- A tool that watches the internet for mentions of brand, products, and competitors.
 - It summarizes what people are saying (positive/negative/neutral) and alerts us quickly when something important happens.

 —

 2) Where we are today (Current MVP)

 What it does now
+- Front end UI and back end database set up
+- User authorization implemented
-- Tracks brand mentions mainly from online news sources.
+- Tracks brand mentions mainly from online news sources (GNews)
+- Shows mentions and trends in a simple dashboard.

+What’s missing
 - Uses AI to classify the tone (sentiment) of each mention.
-- Shows mentions and trends in a simple dashboard.
 - Can send alerts for negative mentions.

-What’s working well
-- We can monitor core news coverage.
-- We have basic sentiment and simple charts.
-- The system is live and can be extended.

-What’s missing
 - Broader coverage beyond news (web pages, blogs, communities, video, reviews).
 - Smarter filtering (less noise, fewer duplicates).
 - Easier sharing (simple reports, Slack/email digests).